 As a flight attendant, you’d be responsible for helping keep passengers safe and comfortable during their flights.

 Many who become flight attendants do so for the lifestyle, not the salary.
 They find ways to make it work on a small salary – such as by sharing crash pads with other flight attendants and pilots to save on housing costs.
 Most flight attendants are represented by unions, which helps provide a measure of security for the jobs and benefits of flight attendants.
-For some, the travel and benefits that flight attendants enjoy are more than enough to make up for the low-ish salaries.
+For many, the travel and benefits that flight attendants enjoy are added bonuses of the job.

 Tips on Becoming a Flight Attendant